 7. Air-blast Circuit Breakers

-Air-blast breakers were one of the first different types of circuit breakers used with 345 kV and 550 kV systems.
-When the contacts open on air-blast circuit breakers, dry, high-pressure air is pushed over the arc.
+Air-blast breakers were among the first types of circuit breakers used with 345 kV and 550 kV systems.

 Another problem is leaks related to the usage of high-pressure air systems.
 The utilities that employed these circuit breakers have mostly phased them out.